SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Contact.md

 For bank details and instructions on how to make payments to us (e.g., security deposits, rent), please refer strictly to our **[[Payments]]** page.

 > [!Warning] Payment Claims against Us
-> Any payment request or claim of debt *against* Coliving Liguria must strictly follow our official **[[Payment Requests Procedure]]** via PEC or Registered Mail.
+> Any payment request or claim of debt *against* Coliving Liguria must strictly follow our official **[[Richieste di Pagamento non Autorizzate]]** via PEC or Registered Mail.
 Requests made through other channels will not be considered.

 ---